-A lot of us have struggled with weight gain, obesity, and diabetes or pre-diabetes for years.
+A lot of us have struggled with weight gain, obesity, and diabetes or pre-diabetes.
 And we’ve tried all kinds of diets.
 Sometimes they work — the weight comes off for a while.
 But most of the time, the weight comes back.
 We see numbers on the scale higher than our pre-diet weights.
 We get discouraged, and sometimes we give up.

 In a recent documentary called "BETTER", Harvard doctors explain why there’s more to weight loss than “calories in, calories out” and how all calories are not created equal.
 And real people share their struggles with obesity, the shame that can go along with it, and the solutions that worked for them.

 One of those doctors, JoAnn Manson, MD, chief of the division of preventive medicine at Brigham and Women’s Hospital and professor of medicine at Harvard Medical School, sat down with TODAY to explain why losing weight is so difficult and to share her insights to make the process easier.

 Why cutting calories doesn’t work

 The problem with diets that severely restrict calories is that they backfire.
 That’s because when you don’t eat enough, your body responds by slowing your metabolism down.

 “The slowing down of the metabolism then sabotages the effort to lose weight or to maintain a healthy weight,” Manson said.
 “Then, when you’re eating even the same number of calories you were eating before, you’re more rapidly gaining weight.
 This is one of the reasons that so often people will briefly lose weight on a diet.
 They may lose weight for the first few months, but then they gain it back.”